Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 \subsection{Definition of Upper Bound}

 Early estimates of an upper bound for the trajectory uncertainty \citep[see e.g.,][]{kirchaber_error_1976,brauer_perturbations_1966} either required \textit{a priori} knowledge of the perturbed trajectory or relied on Gronwall's inequality \citep{guckenheimer_nonlinear_1983}.
 While Gronwall-type estimates yield a strict upper bound, they often overestimate the error, particularly for long term or spatially complex systems \citep{kaszas_universal_2020}.
-To estimate the leading order uncertainty in equation (\ref{eq:perturbed-solution}), a stronger upper limit can be identified using quantities that relate directly to the dynamics of the system.
-Choosing $t = t_0+T$, as our end interval, the solution can be bounded as
+To estimate the leading order uncertainty in equation (\ref{eq:perturbed-solution}), an upper limit can be identified using quantities that relate directly to the dynamics of the system.
+Choosing $t = t_0+T$, as our end time, the solution can be bounded as

 where